 Episodes are roughly 20 minutes long.
 You should scroll back and start at episode 1.

-Radiolab has had a bit of a shaky 2016 and start of 2017, but I must mention it here because its sound design and content have revolutionized podcasting, and because it is amongst my faves.
+Radiolab's sound design and content have revolutionized podcasting, and it is amongst my faves.
 Promise me you’ll listen to it, and promise me you’ll start way back, with episodes from 2014.
 Oh, what is it about?
 It’s like… scientific/journalistic investigations about anything.
 Examples include tracking the very first AIDS patient, studying subcultures like The Frikis, a discussing a chunk of history, what happens to donated organs, the Galapagos islands and more.
 So much more!

 So there you have it.
-Pack a tight iPod or MP3 player or whatever it is you use to listen to stuff and hit the road!
+Pack a full iPod or MP3 player or whatever it is you use to listen to stuff and hit the road!